wiadarola/wiadarola.github.io/README.md

 ## 🚀 About Me

 Hello there!
 I'm William Iadarola.
-I'm a passionate Software Engineer from San Juan Capistrano, California.
+I'm a passionate Software Engineer from Southern California.
 I love working on challenging projects, collaborating with teams, and constantly learning new technologies.
 When I'm not coding, you can find me making an endless stream of Magic the Gathering decks.

 ---